Shrilaxmi-16/Iris_Data_Analysis/README.md

-# Iris Dataset Classification using KNN
+# Iris Data Classification using KNN

 This project demonstrates **data analysis, preprocessing, and classification** on the famous **Iris dataset**.
 We use **K-Nearest Neighbors (KNN)** as the classifier, experiment with different values of *K*, evaluate the model, and visualize the decision boundaries.